mixmix/blogposts/DRAFT/knowing_your_rants.md

 It's either a topic which is inconsequential and you need to reasses how your value things in your life, or you're luck enough to have discovered something you really care about A LOT.

+Knowing your rants is a good defense against being triggered and inflicting a rant on someone.
 Knowing your rants and confronting them is also a better path to not having them used against you.

 ## Rants I know I have